TaiJP119/WEBP_CBZ/README.md

 # WEBP_CBZ
 Python utility to automatically parse, group, and compile messy manga chapter folders with .webp files into sorted .cbz volumes
-Here is the complete `README.md` file formatted in a single code block.
-You can just click the **"Copy"** button in the top corner of the block and paste it directly into your GitHub repository.

 # Manga CBZ Compiler